sumanbikram/caf-azure/[Examples]-Deploy-Custom-Landing-Zone-Archetypes.md

 The `lib/archetype_definition_customer_online.json` file contains a custom "archetype definition".
 This is a custom JSON format used specifically by the Terraform Module for Cloud Adoption Framework Enterprise-scale.

 In this example, we are using this archetype definition to create an archetype called `customer_online`.
-This archetype definition includes the creation of Policy Assignments for `Allow-Resource-Locations` and `Allow-RSG-Locations`, with default values pre-defined in the archetype definition template.
+This archetype definition includes the creation of Policy Assignments for `Deny-Resource-Locations` and `Deny-RSG-Locations`, with default values pre-defined in the archetype definition template.

 For more details about working with archetype definitions, please refer to the [archetype definition user guide](./%5BUser-Guide%5D-Archetype-Definitions).